Leon Donohue

-Leon Donohue (March 25, 1939 – August 11, 2016) was an American football offensive guard in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
-He played college football at San Jose State University.
+Leon Donohue (March 25, 1939 – August 11, 2016) was an American professional football offensive guard in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
+He played college football for the San Jose State Spartans.
+Donohue was selected by the 49ers in the ninth round of the 1961 NFL draft and by the Oakland Raiders in the 29th round of the 1962 AFL draft.

-Early years
+Early life

 Donohue attended James Lick High School, where he played football and basketball.
 He was named All-City in both sports.

 He accepted a football scholarship from San Jose State University.
 As a sophomore, he was converted from end into a tackle and became a starter.

 He was inducted into the San Jose State Sports Hall of Fame and the East Side Unified School District of San Jose Hall of Fame.
 In 1995, he was named to the San Jose State Football's "All-Century Team" by the San Jose Mercury News.

 Professional career

 San Francisco 49ers

-Donohue was selected by the San Francisco 49ers as a future draft pick in the ninth round (118th overall) of the 1961 NFL Draft, which allowed them to draft him one year before his college eligibility was over.
-He was also selected by the Oakland Raiders of the American Football League in the 29th round (225th overall) of the 1962 AFL Draft.
+Donohue was selected by the San Francisco 49ers as a future draft pick in the ninth round (118th overall) of the 1961 NFL draft, which allowed them to draft him one year before his college eligibility was over.
+He was also selected by the Oakland Raiders of the American Football League in the 29th round (225th overall) of the 1962 AFL draft.
 In his second year he was named the regular starter at right guard.

 On September 6, 1965, he was traded to the Dallas Cowboys in exchange for a third round selection (#37-Al Randolph).